brendanrsmith/lab-06/README.md

 ## Change Log
 01-18-21 6:23pm - Application has functioning /location and /weather paths, returning data from attached JSON files.
+01-19-21 4:59pm - Added locationIQ api integration to search location data, Weatherbit api for weather data, and NPS parks  api for local park data.

 ## Credits and Collaborations
 CodeFellows' [City Explorer](https://codefellows.github.io/code-301-guide/curriculum/city-explorer-app/front-end/) project front-end was crucial to this project.

 ## Lab-06
-Number and name of feature: Repository setup
+Number and name of feature: *Repository setup*

     Estimate of time needed to complete: 45m